Cathie Taylor

 Cathie Taylor (born July 26, 1944) is a Canadian-born singer of country music and later Gospel music who won two Academy of Country Music Awards and was a regular vocalist on several television series.

 Early life and juvenile singing career

 Cathie Taylor, the daughter of Anne and Cecil Taylor, was born in Winnipeg, Manitoba on July 26, 1944.
 She has a sister and a brother.
 Taylor's father died when she was three years old, and her family moved to Vancouver, to live near a maternal aunt.
 When her sister received a scholarship to a teacher's training college in California her family moved to the United States.

 Taylor's first television performance was when she was 11-years-old, as a Mouseketeer on The Mickey Mouse Club.
 At the age of 13 she had her own radio show, The Cathie Taylor Show, on KPER in Gilroy, California.

-In 1959, when Taylor was fifteen years old, she signed a five year recording contract with Capital Records.
+In 1959, when Taylor was fifteen years old, she signed a five year recording contract with Capitol Records.